Algorithmic bias: Selection bias

 Selection bias refers the inherent tendency of large language models to favor certain option identifiers irrespective of the actual content of the options.
 This bias primarily stems from token bias—that is, the model assigns a higher a priori probability to specific answer tokens (such as "A") when generating responses.
 As a result, when the ordering of options is altered (for example, by systematically moving the correct answer to different positions), the model's performance can fluctuate significantly.
 This phenomenon undermines the reliability of large language models in multiple-choice settings.

 Gender bias

 Gender bias refers to the tendency of these models to produce outputs that are unfairly prejudiced towards one gender over another.
 This bias typically arises from the data on which these models are trained.
 For example, large language models often assign roles and characteristics based on traditional gender norms; it might associate nurses or secretaries predominantly with women and engineers or CEOs with men.
+Empirical audits of deployed AI systems also show intersectional gender bias; for example, Google Cloud Vision AI underidentifies women as scientists, with the strongest underrepresentation for women of color.